CUA-BatDrone/Bat-Drone-Software/README.md

 `cmake ..`

+Enter the directory for your project. e.g. pt1cap

+`cd pt1cap`

 ## Building

 `make`

 # Running

-From the build directory

-`capture/capture /dev/video1 86 capture$(date +%s).bin`
+`./pt1cap /dev/video1 86 capture$(date +%s).bin`

-Captures about 10 seconds to a file named capture and whatever the current unix timestamp and .bin e.g. capture1510084031.bin
+Captures about 10 seconds to a file named capture and the current unix timestamp and .bin e.g. capture1510084031.bin